spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ## 2. Process parallelism

-Surely, we can fit more processes on the same node, how about 8?
+Surely we can fit more processes on the same node.
+How about 8?

 We can do this by just launching 8 python processes in parallel in the terminal:

 ```bash
 #!/bin/bash